jhpyle/docassemble/_docs/installation.md

 sudo -H -u www-data bash -c "source /usr/share/docassemble/local/bin/activate && python -m docassemble.webapp.create_tables"
 {% endhighlight %}

-Note that these commands create a "role" in the database server called `docassemble` with the password `abc123`, and note that the [configuration] file, `/usr/share/docassemble/config/config.yml`, contains these same values under the `db` directive.
+Note that these commands create a "role" in the [PostgreSQL] server called `docassemble` with the password `abc123`, and note that the [configuration] file, `/usr/share/docassemble/config/config.yml`, contains these same values under the [`db`] directive.

 (If you decide to store your [configuration] file in a location other than `/usr/share/docassemble/config/config.yml`, note that the